-9.2.4.2.1: All new construction and substantial improvements, including the placement of prefabricated and mobile buildings, shall be adequately anchored to prevent flotation, collapse or lateral movement of the structure, and be constructed with materials and utility equipment resistant to flood damage, and by methods and practices that minimize flood damage.

-9.2.4.2.2: All subdivision proposals and other proposed new development shall be consistent with the need to minimize flood damage and shall provide adequate drainage to reduce exposure to flood hazards.

-9.2.4.2.3: All public utilities and facilities, such as sewer, gas, electrical and water systems shall be located and constructed to minimize or eliminate flood damage.

-9.2.4.2.4: All new and replacement water supply systems and sanitary sewerage systems shall be constructed to minimize or eliminate infiltration of flood waters into the systems.
-Sanitary sewer systems shall also be constructed to minimize or eliminate discharges from the systems into flood waters, and on-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.

-9.2.4.2.5: The following minimum requirements apply in all unnumbered "A" zones and all zones numbered "A1" through "A7" designated on the Flood Insurance Rate Maps:

-9.2.4.2.5.1: All new construction and substantial improvements of residential structures shall have the lowest floor, including basement, elevated to or above the base flood level.
+- 9.2.4.2.1 All new construction and substantial improvements, including the placement of prefabricated and manufactured buildings, shall be adequately anchored to prevent flotation, collapse or lateral movement of the structure, and be constructed with materials and utility equipment resistant to flood damage, and by methods and practices that minimize flood damage.
+Methods of anchoring may include, but are not limited to, use of over-the-top, or frame ties, to ground anchors, in addition to applicable state and local anchoring requirements for resisting wind forces. - 9.2.4.2.2 All subdivision proposals and other proposed new development shall be consistent with the need to minimize flood damage and shall provide adequate drainage to reduce exposure to flood hazards. - 9.2.4.2.3 All electrical, heating, ventilation, plumbing and air conditioning equipment, and all other service facilities and public utilities, shall be designed and/or located so as to prevent water from entering or accumulating within any component during conditions of flooding. - 9.2.4.2.4 All new and replacement water supply systems and sanitary sewerage systems shall be constructed to minimize or eliminate infiltration of flood waters into the systems.
+Sanitary sewer systems shall also be constructed to minimize or eliminate discharges from the system into flood water, and on-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding. - 9.2.4.2.5 The following minimum requirements apply in all unnumbered "A" zones and all zones numbered "A1 through A7" designated on the Flood Insurance Rate Maps: - 9.2.4.2.5.1 All new construction and substantial improvements of residential structures shall have the lowest floor, including basement, elevated to or above the base flood level.

-9.2.4.2.5.2: All new construction and substantial improvements of non-residential structures shall have the lowest floor, including basement, elevated to or above the base flood level or constructed so that the structure and attendant utility and sanitary facilities below the base flood level are watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.
+9.2.4.2.5.2 All new construction and substantial improvements of non-residential structures shall have the lowest floor, including basement, elevated to or above the base flood level or constructed so that the structure and attendant utility and sanitary facilities below the base flood level are watertight with walls substantially impermeable to the passage of water and with structural components having the capability of resisting hydrostatic and hydrodynamic loads and effects of buoyancy.

-9.2.4.2.5.3: Where floodproofing is utilized for a particular structure in accordance with the above paragraphs, a registered professional engineer or architect shall certify that the floodproofing methods are adequate to withstand the flood depths, pressures, velocities, impact and uplift forces and other factors associated with the base flood.
+9.2.4.2.5.3 Where floodproofing is utilized for a particular structure, including non-residential when it is intended to be made watertight below the base flood level, in accordance with the above paragraphs, a registered professional engineer or architect shall certify that the floodproofing methods are adequate to withstand the flood depths, pressures, velocities, impact and uplift forces and other factors associated with the base flood.

-9.2.4.3 Special Permit Procedure
+9.2.4.3 SPECIAL PERMIT PROCEDURE